Researching our Local Heritage

 In 2017 there were two further public events run as part of the project.

-The scan created was used as part of a bid by the local community to secure funding for the regeneration of Zetland Park.
+The scan created was used as part of a bid by the local community to secure initial funding for the regeneration of Zetland Park.

 And in September 2017, as part of the Inner Forth Festival, we again teamed up with AOC Archaeology, as well as the Valleyfield Heritage Project and Fife Council, to excavate the remains of Valleyfield Estate stables.
 The Estate, now largely woodland just to the north of the village, was formerly a designed landscape built for Sir Robert Preston, and is the only Scottish example of the work of Humphry Repton, a famed landscape designer.
 Excavation work was done around the outer walls of the stables, on flooring of both stalls for horses and office-space corridors, and in a large fountain/doocot in the centre of the structure.

 You can find a full report on the findings of the Valleyfield stables dig along with reports on all of our other projects at the bottom of the page.